swoldetsadick/COURGCDPRO1/README.md

 connection speed.

 The script itself is divided in 4 main part.
-Part I and IV are completely self-explanatory and will not be discussed here.
+Part I and IV are completely self-explanatory.
-Instead this document wil focus on describing the internal functioning of fun- ctions `readdata` in part II and `collage` in part II.
+Instead this document first will focus on describing the internal functioning of fun- ctions `readdata` in part II and `collage` in part II.

 	`readdata`